ziotom78/ziotom78.github.io/_posts/2024-02-21-curricula.markdown

 First of all, be sure to check if your CV must comply with some pre-defined template.
 A common template used in Europe is the so-called [Europass CV](https://europa.eu/europass/en/create-europass-cv), and many institutions ask applicants to write their CV using this format.
+Other institutions don't mandate a template; in this case you're free to use whatever layout you want.

 ## Read the advertisement carefully!